joanafbrito/Marvel2/README.md

 ## Abstract

-* The Marvel App is a React App that gives a user the ability to search through Marvel Characters and quickly find information on them.
+* The Marvel2U App is a React App that gives a user the ability to search through Marvel Characters and quickly find information on them.

 - As a user, when I visit the app, I should be able to search for any Marvel Character by name.
 - As a user, when I visit the app on a computer or tablet, I should be able to see a display of some fo the Marvel Characters.